 Just like there is much more than one way to play a market, there are near infinite ways to play a game, and thousands of games to play.
 People have realized that perhaps one of the best ways to defeat Leviathan is to slay it through the screen.

 The Value of the Virtual

 They are relentless about acquiring results.
 He takes real criticism to heart and has learned to ignore trolls.
-He can show you how to create a streaming platform or a Youtube account.
-He understands basic programming, articulates his ideas for success well, identifies problems and eliminates them with efficiency, and just about everything else you could ask for in the quintessential LinkedIn profile.
+He can show you how to create a streaming platform and a YouTube account.
+He understands basic programming, articulates his ideas for success well, identifies problems and eliminates them with efficiency, and just about everything else you could ask for on the quintessential LinkedIn profile.

 All because he spends his Saturday mornings with friends just like himself from all over the globe in heated competition against each other to prove who is the best of the best.

 Perhaps the internet will save us after all.